3398 Oaza Kasahata,

 Located in Kashata / 42 km NW of central Tokyo.

-While maintaining the existing routing of the holes, Logan Fazio and his design team have replaced the two greens per hole system, which was common in Japan as a way to deal with the country's extremely varied climate.
+While maintaining the existing routing of the holes, Logan Fazio and his design team replaced the two greens per hole system, which was commonplace on Japanese courses as a way to deal with the challenges of the country's considerable climate variations.
 Improved grasses have virtually eliminated the need for the two-green system.
 Both the East course and also excellent West course at Kasumigaseki now have one green per hole.

-Private club - guests may only play Kasumigaseki's East Course if accompanied by a member.
+Private club - guests may only play if accompanied by a member.

 Directly bordering Kasumigaseki CC to the south is the also revered and private Tokyo Golf Club.